alechenninger/blog/posts/fakes.md

 }
 ```

-// Fakes can avoid cross-cutting, production, and operational concerns that cause a lot of complexity
+// Fakes can avoid cross-cutting, production, and operational concerns that cause a lot of
-in test setup, and aren't the focus of most of your tests anyway.
-For example, they can just ignore
+complexity in test setup, and aren't the focus of most of your tests anyway.
+For example, they can
-solutions for nonvolatile persistence and high-performance concurrency control that we expect of our
+just ignore solutions for nonvolatile persistence and high-performance concurrency control that we
-production persistence abstractions, and which usually require a full database (such as in the
+expect of our production persistence abstractions, and which usually require a full database (such
-example above, which would require downloading, starting, and managing a MongoDB process).
-An
+as in the example above, which would require downloading, starting, and managing a MongoDB process).
-implementation can avoid the filesystem all together with in memory state, and can `synchronize` all
+An implementation can avoid the filesystem all together with in-memory state, and can `synchronize`
-of its methods to quickly make it thread-safe.
+all of its methods to quickly make it thread-safe.

 [mocks-vs-stubs]: https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs

 ## Fakes as a feature

-As the software industry is increasingly concerned with instrumenting code for observability and
-safe, frequent production rollouts, fakes increasingly make sense as a shipped _feature of our
+As the software industry is increasingly concerned with safe, frequent production rollouts, fakes increasingly make sense as a shipped _feature of our software_ rather than merely compiled-away test
-software_ rather than merely compiled-away test code.
-As a feature, fakes work as in-memory,
-out-of-the-box replacements of complicated external process dependencies and the burdensome
+code.
+As a feature, fakes work as in-memory, out-of-the-box replacements of complicated external
-configuration and coupling they bring along with them. **Running a service can then be effortless by
+process dependencies and the burdensome configuration and coupling they bring along with them.
-way of a default, in-memory configuration**, also called a [hermetic server][hermetic-server] (as in
+**Running a service can then be effortless by way of a default, in-memory configuration**, also
-"hermetically sealed").
-As a feature, it is one of developer experience, though it still [profoundly
+called a [hermetic server][hermetic-server] (as in "hermetically sealed").
+As a feature, it is one
-impacts customer experience through safer and faster delivery][accelerate].
+of developer experience, though it still [profoundly impacts customer experience through safer and
+faster delivery][accelerate].

 The ability to quickly and easily start any version of your service with zero external dependencies
 is game changing.
 A new teammate can start up your services locally with simple system setup and one